luoxiu/Schedule/README.md

 Schedule.every("1 hour, 5 minutes and 10 seconds").do { }
 ```

-### Task management
+### Task Management

-In general, you don't need to concern about the reference management of task.
+In general, you don't need to worry about reference management of the task any more.
 All tasks will be retained internally, so they won't be released, unless you do it yourself.

-There is a more elegant way to deal with task's lifecycle:
+Schedule lets you handle a task's lifecycle with a more elegant way:

 ```swift
 Schedule.every(1.second).do(host: self) {